The Ed Miliband Story

 "There's no doubt that Ed got a lot of his drive from Marion and a lot of his feel for nitty-gritty grassroots politics from Marion too," says Dr Marc Stears, politics fellow at the University of Oxford.

-Friends say the contest between the brothers this summer has been a huge "strain" for Marion.
+Friends say the leadership contest between the brothers was a huge "strain" for Marion.
 She has even told people it would have been much easier had they simply become academics rather than politicians.

 David and Ed's background helped speed their way into Labour politics - Ed spent the summer after his O-levels doing work experience for Tony Benn, then a senior Labour left-winger.
 Mr Benn would reward him years later by backing his leadership campaign.

-Both brothers have said the experience of seeing equally bright pupils, from less privileged backgrounds, failing to reach their potential had a profound impact on their politics and outlook.
+Ed has spoken about how the experience of seeing equally bright pupils, from less privileged backgrounds, failing to reach their potential had a profound impact on his politics and outlook.

 The more academically gifted of the two, Ed did better than David in his A-levels, following his brother to Corpus Christi College in Oxford, where he became involved in student activism.

-"My best four weeks at university were when we had a rent dispute with the college," he told The Guardian in an interview recently.
+"My best four weeks at university were when we had a rent dispute with the college," he told The Guardian in an interview.

 "I wasn't particularly bookish; what really got me going was student activism, and mobilising people.
 It was quite a hard thing to recognise if you come from an academic family, but, if I'm honest, it's true.
 Politics always motivated me more than academia."